dotnet/roslyn-analyzers/src/MetaCompilation.Analyzers/Core/ReadMe.md

 * Then type `powershell -executionpolicy bypass src\.nuget\NuGetRestore.ps1`
 * Restart Visual Studio
 * Clone the [roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers) repository on your local machine
-* Open roslyn-analyzers/src/MetaCompilation/MetaCompilation.sln
+* Open src/Analyzers.sln
 * Build the solution
 * Close Visual Studio
 * Navigate to roslyn-analyzers/Binaries.
 There may be multiple folders here.
 You want the one that has the same name as your configuration in Visual Studio (probably either Debug or Release)
-* In the appropriate folder, there will be a file called MetaCompilation.Vsix.
+* In the appropriate folder, there will be a file called MetaCompilation.Analyzers.Setup.vsix.
 Double click on this file to begin the installation of the tutorial
 * After the extension has been installed, go to *File -> New -> Project -> Visual C# -> Analyzer Tutorial Template*
 * Give your project a name and location, and click OK
 * Rebuild the solution